fbpx

 Types of immune system disorders

-Without a doubt we can say that both the embryo implantation and the correct development of the pregnancy are physiological phenomena in which the participation of the immune system is fundamental, since the pregnancy is defined as a state of transitory immunotolerance.
+There is no doubt that both embryo implantation and the correct development of a pregnancy are also immunological phenomena in which the participation of the immune system is key, pregnancy being a state of transitory immunotolerance.

 Knowledge about the immune system in pregnancy